 Drug and Alcohol Policy

 Washington University is committed to maintaining a safe and healthy environment for members of the university community by promoting a drug-free environment as well as one free of the abuse of alcohol.
-Violations of the Washington University Drug and Alcohol Policy or the Alcohol Policy for Graduate Student Organizations will be handled according to existing policies and procedures concerning the conduct of faculty, staff and students.
+Violations of the Washington University Drug and Alcohol Policy will be handled according to existing policies and procedures concerning the conduct of faculty, staff, and students.
 This policy is adopted in accordance with the Drug-Free Workplace Act and the Drug-Free Schools and Communities Act.

 Washington University is committed to providing a healthy, comfortable and productive work and learning environment for all students, faculty and staff.
 Research shows that tobacco use in general, including smoking and breathing secondhand smoke, constitutes a significant health hazard.
 The university strictly prohibits all smoking and other uses of tobacco products within all university buildings and on university property, at all times.
 A copy of our complete Tobacco-Free Policy is available on the Human Resources website.

-Entering students must provide medical information to the Habif Health and Wellness Center.
+Entering students in Danforth Campus programs must provide medical information to the Habif Health and Wellness Center.
 This will include the completion of a health history and a record of all current immunizations.

 If students fail to comply with these requirements prior to registration, they will be required to obtain vaccinations for measles, mumps and rubella at the Habif Health and Wellness Center, if there is no evidence of immunity.
 In addition, undergraduate students will be required to obtain meningitis vaccinations.
 Students will be assessed the cost of the vaccinations.
 Students will be unable to complete registration for classes until all health requirements have been satisfied.